 Review that you have met all the requirements.
 Here is a quick rundown:

-- Passed the Uniform CPA Exam
+- Pass the CPA Exam

 - Completed at least 2,000 hours of public-accounting work